Existence of infinitely many minimal hypersurfaces in closed manifolds: Min-max theory on a non-compact manifold with cylindrical ends

-A rather technical point in the theory is that usually one proves the existence of smooth minimal hypersurfaces and Morse index bounds with Almgren-Pitts's theory by working on the classes of discrete sweepouts $\Pi$.
-However it is not clear that the infimum in (\ref{detail}) is realized by one particular $\Pi$, so for instance in the the case $\partial M=\varnothing$, one can prove that $\omega_p(M,g)$ is achieved by an integral varifold whose support is a smooth minimal hypersurface by reducing to discrete sweepouts with $k$-dimensional domains $X$, then using the index bound of Marques-Neves \cite{MaNeindexbound} and the compactness result of Sharp \cite{Sharp} (see \cite[Proposition 2.2]{IrieMaNe} for a detailed explanation).
-When $M$ has a non-trivial boundary, M. Li and X. Zhou \cite{LiZhoufree} extended the arguments of Almgren-Pitts to show that for each $\Pi$ as above, one can produce an integral varifold of mass $\mathbf{L}(\Pi)$ whose support is a smooth ``almost properly embedded" free boundary minimal hypersurface (see \cite[Section 2]{LiZhoufree} for definitions).
-Note that \cite[Theorem 4.21]{LiZhoufree} holds for discrete sweepouts with more general domains $X$ which are finite dimensional simplicial complex (see \cite[Section 2]{MaNeinfinity}).
-The analogue of the index bounds in \cite{MaNeindexbound} is not available in the literature yet, so for the moment one cannot take a limit but can only produce such varifolds whose mass is arbitrarily close to $\omega_p(M,g)$.
-However when $M$ has a non-empty boundary, if we suppose that when applying the min-max theorem of \cite{LiZhoufree} to any $(M,g')$ where $g'$ is in a neighborhood of $g$, all the varifolds $V$ as in \cite[Theorem 4.21]{LiZhoufree} have support inside the interior of $M$, i.e. all the smooth minimal hypersurfaces produced are contained in $\interior(M)$, then the index bound \cite[Theorem 1.2]{MaNeindexbound} still holds.
-This will be useful in next subsection.
+A rather technical point in the theory is that usually one proves the existence of smooth minimal hypersurfaces and Morse index bounds with Almgren-Pitts's theory by working with a fixed class of discrete sweepouts $\Pi$.
+However it is not clear that the infimum in (\ref{detail}) is realized by one particular $\Pi$.
+Nevertheless, $\omega_p(M,g)$ is indeed achieved by an integral varifold whose support is a smooth minimal hypersurface of index bounded by $p$.
+For instance when $\partial M=\varnothing$, one first reduces to the use of discrete sweepouts with $k$-dimensional domains $X$, then one applies the index bound of \cite{MaNeindexbound} together with the compactness result of \cite{Sharp} (see \cite[Proposition 2.2]{IrieMaNe} for a detailed explanation).
+When $M$ has a non-trivial boundary $\partial M\neq\varnothing$, one can argue similarly.
+M. Li and X. Zhou \cite{LiZhoufree} extended the arguments of Almgren-Pitts to show that for each $\Pi$ as above, one can produce an integral varifold of mass $\mathbf{L}(\Pi)$ whose support is a smooth ``almost properly embedded" free boundary minimal hypersurface, see \cite[Section 2]{LiZhoufree} for definitions.
+Note that \cite[Theorem 4.21]{LiZhoufree} holds for discrete sweepouts with domains $X$ which are finite dimensional cubical complexes (see \cite{GLWZ21}).
+Then one can use the index bound of \cite{GLWZ21} together with \cite{Sharp} to conclude.

 Another technical detail is the definitions of equivalence classes of relative cycles in \cite[Section 2]{LioMaNe} and \cite[Section 3]{LiZhoufree}: in \cite{LioMaNe} the authors use integral currents before defining the quotient space whereas in \cite{LiZhoufree}, the authors use currents which are only integer rectifiable.
-These formulations are equivalent by \cite[Lemma 3.8]{LiZhoufree}, they lead to the same notion of space of relative cycles $\mathcal{Z}_{n,rel}(M,\partial M;\mathbb{Z}_2)$ and the same functionals mass $\mathbf{M}$ and flat norm $\mathcal{F}$.
+These formulations are equivalent by \cite[Lemma 3.8]{LiZhoufree}.
+They lead to the same notion of space of relative cycles $\mathcal{Z}_{n,rel}(M,\partial M;\mathbb{Z}_2)$ and the same functionals mass $\mathbf{M}$ and flat norm $\mathcal{F}$.

 In our paper, we will need to consider the non-compact setting, so naturally we define the following.